jgbrainstorm/computational_psychometrics/README.md

 ## Table of Contents

 Chapter 1.
 Introduction.
 Computational Psychometrics: Towards a Principled Integration of Data Science and Machine Learning Techniques into Psychometrics
-> Alina A. von Davier, Robert Mislevy, Jiangang Hao
+> Alina A. von Davier, Robert Mislevy and Jiangang Hao

 ### Part I Conceptualization